TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 | 8 | `JAL`    | J    | `1101111`       | –      | –        | PC-relative jump, write return PC to `rd`.   |
 | 9 | `LUI`    | U    | `0110111`       | –      | –        | Load 20-bit upper immediate into `rd`.       |

+> *In the reduced version, `JALR` is treated as its own control-flow case and the funct3 field is not fully generalised.

+To do so, we had to implement a control path and a datapath for our CPU, as well as learning how to initialise the ROM and RAM with memory.

 ## Implementation